ATC: CALL [scriptname or GUID]

 The CALL command runs a workflow script from the Workflow Script tool.
 When the called script finishes, execution of the calling script resumes (unless the called script causes errors).

-Beginning in Version 2021, INVOKE runs the script with elevated “system” level permissions.
+INVOKE runs the script with elevated “system” level permissions.
 For security, this command can only be used in a script in a Workflow Library (not a route script).
 If you require a ROUTE workflow, first use ATC: CALL to invoke a script in the library/tool, then have that script use ATC: INVOKE to elevate permissions.
 Permissions are restored when the invoked script returns.

 - [scriptname or GUID] is required.
 It specifies a workflow script that exists in the system’s Workflow Script library, either by name or by GUID.
 Square brackets are required.